-- 8. Zambia's development thrives on three people principal economic pillars: agriculture; mining and tourism.
-Of these, agriculture and tourism are more highly influenced by the impacts of climate variation and change.
-For agriculture, it should be remembered that the sector supports roughly 85% of the country's population, employing 52% of the country's working-age population a majority of whom are women and rural-dwelling residents.
-This turns the spotlight on the socioeconomic implications of climate change impacts on the agriculture sector. - 9.
-Other equally important sectors affected by climate variation and change include human and animal health, land, forestry, infrastructure development and water resources.
+8. Zambia's development thrives on three

+9. Other equally important sectors affected by climate variation and change include human and animal health, land, forestry, infrastructure development and water resources.
 All these sectors are climate-sensitive and vulnerable to the vagaries of climate variability, particularly changes in precipitation and temperature distribution in the country.
-On average for the period 1950-2016, precipitation has been decreasing by 1.1 mm yr-1, while temperature has been increasing by 0.01 °C yr-1 in Zambia (Libanda et al., 2020).
-With constrained asset portfolios, the impacts of climate change on livelihoods are more significant for rural households that depend on rain-fed agriculture.
-With a projected significant increase in the number of consecutive dry days over Zambia, especially beginning from the year 2050 to the end of the century, the agriculture sector, ecosystem services and water resources management will negatively be impacted.
-A closer look at Climate Analytics data shows that, overall, temperature is increasing on the one hand, while precipitation is declining on the other (Figure 2) with a steep decline in precipitation beyond around 2044.
+On average for the period 1950-2016, precipitation has been decreasing by 1.1 mm yr-1, while temperature has been increasing by 0.01 °C yr-1 in Zambia (Libanda et al., 2020).9 With constrained asset portfolios, the impacts of climate change on livelihoods are more significant for rural households that depend on rain-fed agriculture.10 With a projected significant increase in the number of consecutive dry days over Zambia, especially beginning from the year 2050 to the end of the century, the agriculture sector, ecosystem services and water resources management will negatively be impacted.11 A closer look at Climate Analytics data shows that, overall, temperature is increasing on the one hand, while precipitation is declining on the other (Figure 2) - with a steep decline in precipitation beyond around 2044.